 Many farms burnt limestone, the lime being used to improve the land and in building mortar.
 So small limestone outcrops and kilns are commonplace.
 Later commercial activity developed [18 -19th century] and the book describes this at Arbour Quarry in Thornley.
 An early photograph shows a limekiln as a substantial structure within the quarry.
 Work probably stopped in the early 1900s.

-The quarry is fenced off but a public footpath passes close by.
+The quarry is fenced off, but a public footpath passes close by.
 I find a gate and walk in, a couple of roe deer disappear into the distance [a good start].
 The quarry floor is a well-grassed over and there are mounds all around.
 At one end is a large pond with resident ducks.
-So where do I start?
-I can not see any obvious limekiln so I decide to wander about and look at the vegetation.
+So where do I begin?
+I can not see any obvious limekiln, so I decide to wander about and look at the vegetation.
 Everywhere is very reedy and boggy, not like a limestone quarry at all.
-There are buttercups, hawkweeds, ragged robins and vetch in profusion and then I start to notice the orchids on the drier areas.
+There are buttercups, hawkweeds, ragged robins and vetch in profusion, and then I start to notice the orchids on the drier areas.

-There are the, now obvious to me, Common Spotted Orchids but there are also some paler flowered ones with less distinctive markings.
+There are, now obvious to me, Common Spotted Orchids but there are also some paler flowered ones with less distinctive markings.
 Take a picture and try and identify later.
 Small Tortoiseshell butterflies were everywhere.

 Nothing else dramatic was obvious, my feet were getting wet, black clouds were zooming in – time to go.
 I had found some orchids but was no wiser as to the Limekilns.
 I need to do some research on the latter and return tomorrow.